University of California Riverside-led research has applications in ultrafast and spin-based nanoscale devices.

 “We were able to demonstrate that antiferromagnetic resonance can produce an electrical voltage, a spintronic effect that has never been experimentally done before,” said Shi, a professor in the Department of Physics and Astronomy.

-Shi, who directs Department of Energy-funded Energy Frontier Research Center Spins and Heat in Nanoscale Electronic Systems, or SHINES, at UC Riverside, explained subterahertz and terahertz radiation are a challenge to detect.
+Shi, who directs the Department of Energy-funded Energy Frontier Research Center Spins and Heat in Nanoscale Electronic Systems, or SHINES, at UC Riverside, explained subterahertz and terahertz radiations are a challenge to detect.
 Current communication technology uses gigahertz microwaves.

 “For higher bandwidth, however, the trend is to move toward terahertz microwaves,” Shi said.
 “The generation of terahertz microwaves is not difficult, but their detection is.
 Our work has now provided a new pathway for terahertz detection on a chip.”